Indications for Oxycodone HCl Capsules:

 Use in patients for whom alternative treatments (eg, non-opioid analgesics or opioid combination products) have not been tolerated, are not expected to be tolerated, have not provided adequate analgesia, or are not expected to provide adequate analgesia.

 Use lowest effective dose for shortest duration.
 Individualize. ≥18yrs: Opioid-naïve: initially 5–15mg every 4–6 hours as needed.
 Renal or hepatic impairment: initiate at lower dose; monitor.
 Conversion to/from other opioids: see full labeling.
 Concomitant use or discontinuation of CYP3A4 inhibitors or inducers: monitor closely and consider dose adjustments (see full labeling).
-Withdraw gradually by 25–50% every 2–4 days.
+Withdraw gradually (esp. if opioid-dependent), taper by ≤10–25% every 2–4 weeks.

 <18yrs: not established.